-The US Centers for Disease Control and Prevention (CDC) estimates that approximately 2,500 persons are newly infected with Hepatitis A each year.
-This represents a nearly 91 percent reduction in new cases over the previous decades as a result of vaccination in children and at-risk persons.
+The U.S. Centers for Disease Control and Prevention (CDC) estimates that approximately 2,500 persons are newly infected with Hepatitis A each year.
+Hepatitis A rates have declined by more than 95% since the hepatitis A vaccine first became available in 1995.

 How is Hepatitis A Transmitted?

-Hepatitis A is transmitted when a person ingests fecal matter (or stool) from contact with objects, food or drinks contaminated by the feces of an infected person.
+Hepatitis A is transmitted when a person ingests fecal matter (or stool) from contact with objects, food or drinks contaminated by small, undetected amounts of stool from an infected person.